ramapinnimty/CS5704-SE-Vault/Tests/Readme.md

 *Stream a Video.*

 **Prerequisites:**
-- PreReq 1.
+- PreReq-1.
 User has access to the system
-- PreReq 2.
+- PreReq-2.
 Video is already uploaded

 **Steps to run Use-case**
 - Step-1: For PreReq 1 , run 1, 2, 3 (Signup, logout, login) in `WebDriver.py`